Language Acquisition

 A1.

-Read and synthesize current research in language acquisition
+Read and synthesize current research in child language development, first and additional language acquisition, and language learning

 A2.

-Interpret and implement curriculum in a way that supports language development
+Interpret and implement curriculum and/or speech pathology intervention or service response in a way that supports language development

 A3.